 Can I screen participants based on demographics or skill set?

-Posting a FindingFive study to Mechanical Turk using the Session Launch Wizard gives you all of the free screening functionality that is ordinarily offered by MTurk, including the ability to screen by:
+Posting a FindingFive study to Mechanical Turk using our Session Launch Wizard gives you all of the free screening functionality that is ordinarily offered by MTurk, including the ability to screen by:

 - Minimum HIT Approval Rates and minimum Number of HIT Approvals